-- 11) No operator working for Stony Valley Contracting Ltd. shall operate a commercial or company vehicle on a public roadway when a major defect is present on the vehicle. - 12) Drivers shall maintain a daily log of activities, including days off, and retain a duplicate of all of the daily logs for a period of at least 6 months. - 13) Drivers shall ensure that their cargo is contained, immobilized or secured so that it cannot leak, spill, blow off, fall from, fall through or otherwise be dislodged from the vehicle, or shift upon or within the vehicle to such an extent that the vehicle's stability or maneuverability is adversely affected. - 14) Drivers shall ensure that loads containing dangerous goods containers have the appropriate safety marks and/or labels in place that meet TDG legislation prior to loading or accepting the dangerous goods for transport. - 15) A driver's work shift shall not exceed 13 hours of driving time, and she/he shall not drive at any time after 15 or more consecutive hours on shift. - 16) A driver may not operate any unit if their ability or alertness is in any way impaired. - 17) Personnel Protective Equipment must be worn at all times while on a client or SVC site: - a) CSA approved hard hat - b) CSA/Client approved safety glasses - c) High visibility equipped clothing - d) Gloves - e) CSA approved protective footwear with a minimum 6" inch upper
+- All trucks must be equipped with a minimum 20L spill kit, a cone and fire extinguisher. - 10) Drivers shall inform Stony Valley's transportation supervisor of any defect or deficiency that would affect the safe operation of their unit and will either repair the unit or remove it from service until the required repairs or service can be completed. - 11) No operator working for Stony Valley Contracting Ltd. shall operate a commercial or company vehicle on a public roadway when a major defect is present on the vehicle. - 12) Drivers shall maintain a daily log of activities, including days off, and retain a duplicate of all of the daily logs for a period of at least 6 months. - 13) Drivers shall ensure that their cargo is contained, immobilized or secured so that it cannot leak, spill, blow off, fall from, fall through or otherwise be dislodged from the vehicle, or shift upon or within the vehicle to such an extent that the vehicle's stability or maneuverability is adversely affected. - 14) Drivers shall ensure that loads containing dangerous goods containers have the appropriate safety marks and/or labels in place that meet TDG legislation prior to loading or accepting the dangerous goods for transport. - 15) A driver's work shift shall not exceed 13 hours of driving time, and she/he shall not drive at any time after 15 or more consecutive hours on shift. - 16) A driver may not operate any unit if their ability or alertness is in any way impaired. - 17) Personnel Protective Equipment must be worn at all times while on a client or SVC site: - CSA approved hard hat - CSA/Client approved safety glasses - High visibility equipped clothing - Gloves - CSA approved protective footwear with a minimum 6" inch upper - Fire retardant clothing/coveralls if specified by client site - Any client specific PPE required